 - Stomach discomfort, cramping, nausea and vomiting – common side effects during the first few days following balloon placement

 - A feeling of heaviness in the abdomen, abdominal or back pain is possible as your body adjusts to the presence of the balloon

 - Gastro-oesophageal reflux and indigestion have also been reported

 - There is a theoretical risk that the balloon could rupture and enter the bowel.
 If this occurred it would usually pass through the bowel and be expelled naturally but there is a risk, albeit extremely small, that the ruptured balloon could obstruct the bowel.
-The main reason that the balloon is removed after 6 months is to minimise the risk of the balloon leaking and causing problems
+The main reason that the balloon is removed after a maximum of 12 months (with Orbera 365) is to minimise the risk of the balloon leaking and causing problems.